Skip to main content

 If You're Healthy and Don't Qualify for Subsidies

-Winner: DPC + Bronze HDHP Better primary care access than any traditional insurance, predictable costs, and major tax advantages starting 2026.
+Winner: DPC + Bronze HDHP Better primary care access than any traditional insurance, predictable costs, and major tax advantages now in effect for 2026.
 The $349-$414 net monthly cost (after tax benefits) beats unsubsidized Silver plans while providing superior primary care.

 If You Have Complex Medical Needs